modirshanechi/Psych-201/README.md

 ## Repository structure

-If you want to contribute an experiment, please make a pull a request.
+If you want to contribute an experiment, please make a pull request.
 To do so, first create a new folder with a meaningful name.
 This folder should contain:

 * a README.md file with a paper reference and a like to the original data.
 * prompts.jsonl file where each line corresponds to one participant.
 Each line should have the following three fields: